jeramiahgcoffey/jeramiahgcoffey/README.md

     - Listening to electronic music
     - Fantasizing about better ways Game of Thrones S8 could have ended...
 - 🌱 Currently studying Computer Science at Western Governors University
-- 👨‍💻 Employed as a Software Engineer at RateGenius
 - 👀 I’m interested in Web Development, Machine Learning, and AI.
 I am also intrigued by cool tech in general.
 - 💞️ I would love to collaborate on any type of project!
 I always appreciate a chance to learn something new.
 - 📫 Please reach out to me at jeramiahcoffey.dev@gmail.com